esyjoseph/FoodHub-Order-Analysis/README.md

 # FoodHub-Order-Analysis
-A **personal data exploration project** focusing on FoodHub’s order data.
+A **data exploration project** focusing on FoodHub’s order data.
 This analysis aims to uncover trends in restaurant demand, cost patterns, and delivery performance, offering actionable insights to enhance overall operations and customer satisfaction.

 ---